 You can listen to the podcast and read the show notes here

-Michael Smith: Welcome back to the show.
-I am Michael Smith from TeraTech, and I’m here with George Murphy, long time ColdFusion developer.
-He is an expert on GitLab, and he’s giving a talk at Into The Box all about GitLab and some of its amazing features, including Continuous Integration.
-We’re going to be talking about not just GitLab, but some other repositories you can use for source control.
+Michaela Light: Welcome back to the show.
+I am Michaela Light from TeraTech, and I'm here with George Murphy, long time ColdFusion developer.
+He is an expert on GitLab, and he's giving a talk at Into The Box all about GitLab and some of its amazing features, including Continuous Integration.
+We're going to be talking about not just GitLab, but some other repositories you can use for source control.

 We'll also check in what the hell is source control, and why everyone who does ColdFusion should be using it.
 In our recent State of the Union survey, not everyone is using source control.
 We'll also look at what Continuous Integration is and why you should be using that, and how GitLab lets you do that for free, and some of the other features in there.

 Michaela Light: Let's start off with, what the heck is source control?
 I know every listener here probably knows what it is, but just in case anyone didn't.
 Why is it critical to use it on every single ColdFusion project you do?

 George Murphy: To keep it real simple, source control is a way for developers to be able to commit their code and to be able to keep different versions of their code without having a bunch of folders and forgetting what folder you saved something in, or having your laptop or your work station hard drive crap out on you, and you have no way of going back to recover your code.
 That's what version control is.

 The beautiful thing about version control, it allows you to go back in time to a certain commit, and to be able to recover that entire repository exactly as it was when you committed it.
 You can go back, you can take a look, and then you can go forward from there, back to where you were.

 Michaela Light: If you were coding on a project, and heaven forbid, a bug appeared, you could see all the lines of code that have been changed by you or other teammates, and then that might help you figure out what was going on with it.